mrnyby/fivel/README.md

 [Play now!](https://mrnyby.github.io/fivel/)

 A create-your-own Wordle clone.
-Enter your favorite word, generate a game link, and send it to your friends.
+Enter a word, generate a game link, and send it to your friends.

 | Game Creation                                 | Light                                                 |   Dark                                              |
 | --------------------------------------------- | ----------------------------------------------------- | --------------------------------------------------- |